root-hbx/root-hbx/README.md

 # Self-Introduction
-1. A student in CS2201 (HONOR), of QianXuesen College, **Xi'an Jiaotong University**.
+1. Undergraduate in CS2201 (HONOR), of QianXuesen College, **Xi'an Jiaotong University**.
-2. I’m currently studying Internet Programming.
+2. I’m currently studying Internet Programming, and Software Defined Networks.
 3. My research interests are about **Datacenter Networks, Congestion Control, Traffic Management**.
 4. I'm interested in **Deep Learning** and I have taken part in DL_Projects as well.
 5. Looking forward to collaborate with kindred-spirit researchers on academic issues!